-Jan Tománek was born in 1978 in Prague (Czech republic).
-In 1996 he graduated from the high school of art and industry Václav Hollar.
+Jan Tománek (1978) in 1996 he graduated from the high school of art and industry Václav Hollar.
 From 1999 to 2005 he studied at Academy of Fine Arts in Prague at the professor's Michael Bielicky and Veronika Bromová field of New Media.

 In 1994–1996, he contributed to gaming magazines as a student Excalibur, Score and founded a magazine Level, where he worked as editor-in-chief in 1995.

 He has been an active non-paying member since 2001 Mensa.

 While studying at Academy of Fine Arts he created short films, both live and animated and combined.
 He participated in the creation of the project for Prague Lantern magic and collaborated with his parents on a number of children's films and animated films evening snacks for Czech television.

 He is known as a director, artist, screenwriter and producer of popular animated films Goat story, for which he won a number of international film awards, was nominated for the Czech Lion and won the Febiofest Kristián award and the best animated film.

 In 2021 He founded a citizens' initiative Hello forum and he still tries to point out the iniquities around him in his texts.
 In addition to directing and creative work in Art And Animation studio, is mainly engaged in writing books.

 In 2018, he published his first novel Butterfly scream – a conspiracy thriller from the Czech environment.
 He followed Chandelier for the Pope – a raw and harsh story from the hell of the normalization camps, which was published in the fall of 2019 and a dystopian novel at the end of 2021 Ark of books.

 He issued an amendment in 2022 War with trees – a bitterly funny parable of the two years of senseless measures we lived through and in 2023 his last book so far A guide down the rabbit hole.